-This document provides recommendations for identifying hazards when conducting a hazard analysis and to prevent and control hazards through hazard analysis and critical control point (HACCP) plans or Sanitation standard operating procedures (SOPs) or other prerequisite programs with respect to allergens and other ingredients of public health concern.
-The emphasis of the guidelines presented in this document is on meat and poultry products.
+This document provides recommendations for identifying hazards when conducting a hazard analysis and for preventing and controlling hazards through hazard analysis and critical control point (HACCP) plans, Sanitation standard operating procedures (SOPs), or other prerequisite programs with respect to allergens and other ingredients of public health concern.
+The focus of the guidelines presented in this document is on meat and poultry products with an emphasis on FSIS-regulated establishments, state-regulated establishments, and operations where all or part of the premises meet the "food processing plant" definition as defined in the Food Code.
 The guidelines provide information on proper procedures for processing, handling, storing, and labeling a product with an allergenic ingredient or ingredient of public health concern based on three basic principles: